Piano Talk Maintenance Tips Our Services

 Go to Top

 Is it worth it?
 Good Question!
 And one that needs a clear answer.

 In keeping with our general advise, we suggest that anyone considering rebuilding his or her piano, first and foremost, should be a good consumer.
 When deciding between one or several proposals, a visit to the individual rebuilder's shop for a first hand look at their work and operations, is not an option.
 Obtaining the names of a few satisfied clients; preferably to include at least one who is willing to allow you to view their instrument, should come easily.
-With that in mind, the doors to Ralph Joseph Onesti Piano Restorations remain open.
-We do suggest that you call ahead for an appointment for reasons of safety and tour availability.

 Our Evaluation Package leaves nothing to the imagination.
 The history of your instrument is included, with specific information to convey whether or not rebuilding is cost effective.
 In every instance, we will be honest!
 We can't help it!
 (Look up Onesti in the Italian dictionary).
 There are many fine, older, quality pianos worth rebuilding, and many more whose manufacturer, age and condition may render them a poor candidate.
 In other words, if you have inherited Great Auntie's piano which holds little monetary value, but in which heirloom value weighs heavily, we will honor your wishes.
 Every step of your custom restoration is described in detail, as well as a checklist of procedures.
 The rebuilding contract that accompanies the evaluation is concise, complete and inclusive of all costs.